rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

     $ pps-client -s frequency-vars
     $ cat /var/local/pps-frequency-vars

 Consequently, any interval measurement of one second or less on the system clock will have an average error smaller than 1 microsecond (on the local clock).
 That will, in fact, be true of any time measurement because whole seconds are synchronized to the PPS signal.
-This verifies that the RPi system clock has a precision of 1 microsecond with respect to the independent sysDelay value determined by the [feedforward compensation](#feedforward-compensator) mechanism, but does not verify that the sysDelay value is correct.
+This verifies that the RPi system clock has a precision of 1 microsecond with respect to the independent `sysDelay` value determined by the [feedforward compensation](#feedforward-compensator) mechanism, but does not verify that the `sysDelay` value is correct.

 To verify absolute time accuracy, a pair of repetitive pulses is necessary with the first pulse replacing the PPS time source and the second pulse providing a time value to be measured by the RPi system clock.
 If the time reported by the RPi system clock agrees with the known time interval between the pulses to within an acceptable error then absolute time accuracy is verified.

 Ideally, the pulses would be generated by laboratory equipment.
 But precision test gear is not generally available and, fortunately, is not really necessary.
-Since RPi processors will have flicker noise that is about the same from unit to unit then one RPi can be configured as a timing pulse generator to test a second RPi (the UUT).
+Since RPi processors will have flicker noise that is about the same from unit to unit then one RPi can be configured as a timing pulse generator to test a second RPi.
 The result of the timing will have the combined flicker noise of both RPi units.
 Since the noise distributions of these independent noise sources add in [RMS](https://en.wikipedia.org/wiki/Root_mean_square) fashion, then if the flicker noise in the units is about equal then the combined distribution will be wider than that of a single unit by about √2.
-Since all tests will be the result of evaluating the noise distributions over a large number of trials, the widening of the distribution will have a negligible effect.
+Since all tests will be the result of evaluating the peaks of noise distributions over a large number of trials, the widening of the distribution will have a negligible effect.

 ### The pulse-generator Utility {#the-pulse-generator-utility}